 Journal ArticlesReferences and abstracts from MEDLINE/PubMed (National Library of Medicine)

-- Article: The relationship of nonalcoholic fatty liver disease and metabolic syndrome...
+- Article: Association of body mass index, waist circumference, and metabolic syndrome...

 - Metabolic Syndrome -- see more articles